meigrafd/BAR/Scavengers_Mod/Readme.md

 ### Sheet Settings:
 - `ScavengerBoss Health` controls the Health of the EndBoss only.
 Files: [tweakdefs1.lua](tweakdefs1.lua)
 - `Difficulty` is the modoption of Scavenger and tries to figure out some balancing of start-metal/energy and the spawn settings.
 Easy, Normal, Hard, Very Hard, Epic.
-- `NuttyB Commagers` are the own modified Commanders from NuttyB v1.49 (unchanged), which had some changes to buildoptions, weapons and evolving; "Evolving Commanders" gets disabled for this.
+- `NuttyB Commanders` are the own & unchanged modified Commanders from NuttyB v1.49, which had some changes to buildoptions, weapons and evolving; "Evolving Commanders" gets disabled for this.
 Files: [tweakunits1.lua](tweakunits1.lua), [tweakunits2.lua](tweakunits2.lua), [tweakunits3.lua](tweakunits3.lua)
 - `NuttyB Unit Mods` modifies alot of Units and Defs.
 Files: [tweakunits5.lua](tweakunits5.lua), [tweakdefs_NuttyB.lua](tweakdefs_NuttyB.lua)
 - `Mega Nuke` Enables Nukes and modifies them.
 Files: [tweakunits4.lua](tweakunits4.lua)
 - `Restrict wind turbines to 20 maximum` Files: [tweakunits6_on.lua](tweakunits6_on.lua), [tweakunits6_off.lua](tweakunits6_off.lua)